 - Understand their Resources – By understanding what support a student has, arrangements can often be made by the school to offer what they do not have.
 Time and tutoring are usually the two things most students in low-income families need most.

 - How to be a Student – Being a student is a skill that is not inborn; it is learned.
-Asking questions, planning assignments, and preparing for tests may not be taught in the home.
+Asking questions, planning assignments, and preparing for tests may not be taught in home.
 Especially if the parents struggled in school.
 But it can be taught with other lessons.

-Low-income students offer schools the opportunity to be a haven from their day to day life.
+Low-income students offer schools the opportunity to be a haven from their day-to-day life.
 They can help them with life skills they may not find at home, adding stability to what can be a very unstable existence.
 A stability to help them become lifelong learners.